Last Updated on

 Reaper incorporates a thing called ReaScript.
 This is effectively a coding feature that allows you to code or debug a lot of what Reaper does.
 Pretty cool, right?
 Obviously it is, but it honestly isn’t something I’ve availed much of – I’m focused on just getting on with recording my music.

-Cockos flag it up as an important feature in terms of customizing functions and the interface.
+Cockos flag it up as an important feature in terms of customizing functions and the audio interface.
 Google will probably show you some great examples of it being put to good use.

 I mean, duh, that’s a lot of the point of DAWs and home recording.
 But, what makes Reaper great is the number of plugins included “out-of-the-box”.